-We have audited the accompanying consolidated financial statements of Adastra Labs Holdings Ltd. (the "Company"), which comprise the consolidated statement of financial position as at December 31, 2019 and April 30, 2019, and the consolidated statements of loss and comprehensive loss, changes in equity, and cash flows for the eight months ended December 31, 2019, and the period from incorporation on June 18, 2018 to April 30, 2019, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the accompanying consolidated financial statements of Phyto Extractions Inc. (formerly Adastra Labs Holdings Ltd.) (the "Company"), which comprise the consolidated statements of financial position as at December 31, 2020 and 2019 and the consolidated statements of changes in equity, loss and comprehensive loss, and cash flows for the year ended December 31, 2020 and for the eight months ended December 31, 2019, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2019 and April 30, 2019, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2020 and 2019, and its financial performance and its cash flows for the year ended December 31, 2020 and for the eight months ended December 31, 2019 in accordance with International Financial Reporting Standards ("IFRS").